Sweet Potato Breakfast Cookies

 This post may include affiliate links.
 Thank you for your support.

-- chocolate chips – I like to use Lily’s dark chocolate baking chips to keep these low-sugar and vegan.
+- chocolate chips – I love using Lily’s dark chocolate baking chips to keep these low-sugar and vegan.

-- spices – ground cinnamon, ground ginger and sea salt.
+- spices – ground cinnamon, ground ginger and sea salt bring all the flavors together.

 How to Make Sweet Potato Breakfast Cookies